Eight steps to buying a house

 2. Research the market

-When buying a home, it’s important to consider its future value.
+When buying a home, it’s important to consider the future value of your house.
 There are a number of factors influencing a property’s price potential, but location stands out as the key to future capital growth.
 Elements to consider are the safety of the neighbourhood, and whether it is close to:

 - Medical services